Walmart acquires outdoor retailer Moosejaw for $51 million

 As with Jet.com, Moosejaw will continue to be consumer-facing standalone brand, but integrations behind the scenes could help Walmart.
 Jet and Walmart merged their warehousing and supply chain operations, allowing Walmart to roll out free, 2-day shipping without a membership in January.

-In Moosejaw’s case, Walmart will gain access to the industry relationships the retailer has with top apparel brands, which will allow Walmart to discuss carrying those brands on other storefronts, like Walmart.com, Jet or ShoeBuy.
+In Moosejaw’s case, Walmart will gain access to the industry relationships the retailer has with top apparel brands, which will allow Walmart to discuss carrying select items from those brands on other storefronts, like Walmart.com, Jet or ShoeBuy, if it chose.

 “There’s going to be a lot of integration on the backend,” explains Walmart spokesperson Ravi Jariwala, about the deal’s impact at Walmart. “[This will include] things like taking advantage of the bigger scale and leveraging those costs for things like shipping rates, credit card fees, and transaction processing fees,” he said.